Series Review: Is this series worth your time? Does it get better as the novels progress? Or does it get worse? Find out below:

 My Expectations for the Rest of the Series:

-This series ended with a bang which made the struggle at the start worth it.
-I feel like what I expected this novel to be, is what One Dark Crown will be.
+This book ended with a bang which made the struggle at the start worth it.
+I feel like what I expected this novel to be, is what One Dark Throne will be.
 So I am very excited to read what happens next.

 My Rating: 4/5